 Having once been flight phobic myself, now I am constantly rewarded by the pleasure of being able to jump on a plane and fly anywhere in the world.

-Martin N. Seif, PhD, ABPP, is a master clinician who has spent the last thirty years developing treatment methods for anxiety disorders.
+Written by ADAA member Martin N. Seif, PhD, ABPP.
+Dr. Seif is a master clinician who has spent the last thirty years developing treatment methods for anxiety disorders.
 He has also experienced first-hand the crippling effects of anxiety.
 His path to recovery led him to develop the Anxiety Disorder Treatment Program.